-During 2022, the RON / USD and RON / EUR exchange rates continued to fluctuate, in the face of uncertainty on the international financial markets, global economic developments and signals of prolonged central banks' tight monetary policy.
+During 2023, the RON / USD and RON / EUR exchange rates continued to fluctuate, in the face of uncertainty on the international financial markets, global economic developments and signals of prolonged central banks' tight monetary policy.

-Thus, the RON / EUR exchange rate registered a constant increase during 2022, registering a value of 4.9474 at the end of 2022, compared to 4.9481 at the end of 2021.
+Thus, the RON / EUR exchange rate registered a constant increase during 2023, registering a value of 4.9746 at the end of 2023, compared to 4.9474 at the end of 2022.

-Regarding the Romanian banking system, in 2022 the deposits of the real sector consolidated their dominant position in the liabilities of credit institutions and represent approximately two thirds of the value of the aggregate balance sheet of the banking sector.
+Regarding the Romanian banking system, in 2023 the deposits of the retail sector consolidated their dominant position in the liabilities of credit institutions and represent approximately two thirds of the value of the aggregate balance sheet of the banking sector.